danibolanos/TFG-Ensuring_Fairness_in_ML/README.md

 # TFG - Tools to Guarantee Fairness in Machine Learning

 Repository for my Bachelor's thesis about an experimental study of different counterfactual equity models.
 A compiled version of the project can be found at [this link](https://github.com/danibolanos/TFG-Guarantee_Fairness_in_ML/releases/download/v1.0.0/memoria.pdf).
+A tutorial on how to run the experiment is available at [Jupyter Notebook](https://github.com/danibolanos/TFG-Guarantee_Fairness_in_ML/releases/download/v1.0.0/manual_uso.ipynb).

 ## Description (English)